As Big Ten football returns, mayors worry their cities are being used as test cases

 “I can tell you that’s the one that’s keeping me up at night right now,” he said.

 That game, at least, will start at noon.
 As the mayors expressed concern about night games in particular, State College (Pa.)
-Mayor Ron Filippelli told the Centre Daily Times.
+Mayor Ron Filippelli told the Centre Daily Times,

 “I think the Big Ten has made a major mistake in scheduling this Ohio State game (on Halloween) as a night game.
 (Students) are going to be drinking all day, they’re going to be partying all the way to the game.
 And then, if Penn State wins, they’re going to be pouring out of their apartments in their dorms and everything else, and they’re going to all be pouring out into downtown.
 And it’s going to be a very dangerous situation.”